-The 2014 Scandinavian Heritage Festival is set for Thursday through Saturday, May 22-24th (Memorial Weekend) in Ephraim, Utah.
+The 2014 Scandinavian Heritage Festival is set for Friday and Saturday, May 23-24th (Memorial Weekend) in Ephraim, Utah.

 And it expresses the warmth you’ll feel as you visit with us.
 You see, many of us are descendants of the plucky Scandinavians who crossed ocean and plain to settle our gorgeous valley.
 That proud past is part of our everyday lives.
 And we delight in sharing it with visitors.

 We’re not alone.
 About 650,000 Utahns trace their ancestry to Denmark, Norway, Sweden and Iceland.
 Like us, Many are descended from 19th Century Scandinavian converts to the Church of Jesus Christ of Latter-day Saints (Mormons).

 The festival begins Friday at 9 a.m. in the Huntsman Library auditorium at Snow College with the Scandinavian Heritage Conference, a free educational event.
 The conference talks are scheduled for 9, 10, and 11 a.m.